We’ve got you covered for all things flu

-One of the best tips for preventing the flu, is to get a flu shot annually.
-Even though only 60% effective, even a less effective flu shot prevents more severe symptoms.
+One of the best tips for preventing the flu is to get a flu shot annually.
+Even though only 60% effective, even less effective flu shot prevents more severe symptoms.
 Those vaccinated tend to get a milder form of the flu than those who are unvaccinated.
 They may also suffer less from complications of the virus.

 Keep in mind, there is more than one kind of flu shot.
-Different Infuenza vaccines may use the same samples, but still be manufactured in different ways.
+Different Influenza vaccines may use the same samples but still be manufactured in different ways.
 These differences allow more people to get the flu shot safely.
 The proper flu shot for each individual depends on age, medical history, and many other factors.
-Your FastMed Urgent Care provider can help you determine the right Infuenza vaccine for you and your family.
+Your FastMed provider can help you determine the right influenza vaccine for you and your family.

-Worried that the flu shot can cause Infuenza?
+Worried that the flu shot can cause influenza?
 As mentioned previously, flu vaccines contain only inactivated or weakened flu viruses, incapable of infection.
 Some people notice temporary soreness, tenderness, and redness in the area surrounding the shot.
 Low-grade fever, headaches, and muscle aches are also common soon after the vaccination.

 The best way to ensure that you don’t catch the flu is to stay one step ahead of it.
 Ideally, everyone over the age of six months should get a flu shot when vaccines are distributed in late summer or early fall, before flu season begins.
 At the very latest, you should be vaccinated by October, since the flu vaccine takes up to two weeks to provide full protection.
 That said, a flu vaccine at any time of the year is still better than none at all.

 Check with your neighborhood FastMed provider to see whether the trivalent vaccine is the right choice for you this season.
 And remember, the sooner the antibodies take effect, the less susceptible you’ll be to the flu.

-Protect yourself before flu season by visiting your nearby FastMed Urgent Care provider today.
+Protect yourself before flu season by visiting your nearby FastMed provider today.
 For convenience, you can walk-in, or check in online first for faster treatment.

 The exception to the rule